 For definitional purposes in this annual report these individuals are sometimes referred to as the "named executive officers."
 The value attributable to any option awards is computed in accordance with FASB ASC 718, Compensation-Stock Compensation.
-During 2018 and 2017, one executive deferred 2% and 15% of base wages, respectively.
+Two executives deferred 5% and 23% in 2019 and 0% and 2% in 2018 of base wages, respectively.
 The amounts included below reflect wages actually earned during the respective periods.